-December 10, 2018.
-By Sam Souhrada: We hope you are fueled by the knowledge that we can expect resilience in the wild spaces and gardens impacted by November fires.
+December 10, 2019.
+By Oscar Ortega: We hope you are fueled by the knowledge that we can expect resilience in the wild spaces and gardens impacted by November fires.
 While natural disasters can feel overwhelming, there are things we can do to protect one another from the second blow in California’s predictable one-two punch.

 Whether impacted by fire or simply living near slopes, we recommend taking three actions now to ensure a safer rainy season.

 Dam with sandbags and/or add post and boards as needed on the slope.
 The intent is not to stop the erosion, but to slow it down.
 The speed of water and mud movement is what can be very dangerous.
 Simply slowing its flow can save a home or a life.

 For those in areas impacted by fire, please note that re-seeding does not necessarily support slopes and should only be done with expert advice from landscape professionals with firewise landscaping know-how.
 Timing and species is key to getting this right.
 If we get it wrong, it can amplify flood danger and create more quick-to-ignite fuel for the following fire season.